 This year is no different than others; every January, the gyms fill up with people trying to fulfill their New Years’ resolution – to “get in shape.”
 So there they are on the treadmill trying to burn off their holiday pounds and improve their health.
 I always encourage people to exercise.
 For numerous reasons, regular exercise is very beneficial to your health.
 But is it enough by itself to get you from being obese back to a more appropriate weight?
 Usually not.

 Obesity is a huge (no pun intended!) problem worldwide, particularly in the US and Western world.
 It is a significant factor in the development of adult-onset heart disease, diabetes, stroke, high blood pressure, several forms of cancer, depression, and death.
 As a result, it is the second leading cause of adult mortality.
 Additionally, obesity is known to be a risk factor for musculoskeletal pain and arthritis.
 It’s not uncommon for me to see a patient who is obese, diabetic, has high blood pressure, depression, and knee arthritis.
 Many of these patients also have low back, hip, ankle, and feet pain as well.
 So for many of us, reducing our weight is the most important thing that we can do to improve our health.

-Knowing that, it is not surprising that so many of us are trying to lose weight.
+Knowing that, it is not surprising that so many of us are trying to weight loss easy.
 What’s unfortunate, is that so many of us fail at doing so.

 Our failure is usually due to a misunderstanding of how to lose weight and maintain a healthy body size.
 For those who are extremely obese, losing weight can be a complicated proposition, sometimes requiring aids, even surgery.
 That discussion is beyond the scope of this post.
 For the vast majority of us, losing weight is rather simple…in concept.
 Although often difficult to carry out.